sagecodes/make-a-wildlife-object-detector/README.md

 There are quite a few implementations for different model types and our datase should work with all of them.

-I chose to use ones included in [tensorflows offcial repo](https://github.com/tensorflow/models/tree/master/research/object_detection).
+I chose to use ones included in [tensorflows official repo](https://github.com/tensorflow/models/tree/master/research/object_detection).

 Note that most of the models are under the research directory.
 These are not always offcially maintained.